hashblock/hashblock-exchange/README.md

+## Hashblock Exchange

+Hashblock Exchange enables encrypted data in flight and at rest while also providing exchange transaction anonymity.

-Note: hashblock-exchange is alpha only and not considered production ready.
+_*Note*_: hashblock-exchange is alpha only and not considered production ready.

-## hashblock-exchange
+## No Batteries Required
+Refer to the [Quick Start](http://github.com/hashblock/hashblock-exchange/wiki/No-Batteries-Required) document to get up and running with hashblock-exchange.

+## Hashblock Exchange Back Story
 First generation blockchain applications use UTXO transactions to record the value of a single resource that is minted and transferred between blockchain addresses.
 Bitcoin is an example of a first generation blockchain.

 Second generation blockchain applications use single-resource smart-contracts to record the value of a resource that is minted and transferred between blockchain addresses.
 The ICO (initial coin offering) smart contract is an example of a second generation blockchain application.